Free consultation 402-431-9000

 • Loss of consortium

 If a jury decides to grant a plaintiff an award for pain and suffering, it will assign an amount that is appropriate for the circumstances.
 A jury can decide on any amount it wants in pain and suffering damages, subject to a maximum on medical malpractice claims.
 Nebraska law does not mandate a single formula to use for calculating noneconomic damages.
-However, many juries rely on one of two calculation methods: the per diem method or the multiplier method.
+However, understanding how to calculate pain and suffering is crucial for fair compensation.
+Many juries rely on one of two calculation methods: the per diem method or the multiplier method.

-The per diem method assesses the number of days the victim will most likely experience pain and suffering and multiplies it by a monetary amount that matches the intangible losses (usually equivalent to the victim’s daily wage).
+The per diem method assesses the number of days the victim will most likely experience pain and suffering and is one of the common methods for calculating pain in personal injury cases.
+It multiplies it by a monetary amount that matches the intangible losses (usually equivalent to the victim’s daily wage).
 The multiplier method multiplies the total amount the victim received in economic damages by a number from one to five, with a lower multiplier used for more minor pain and suffering and a higher multiplier for catastrophic injuries.

 The per diem method is more common with short-term injuries, while the multiplier method is used more often for permanent injuries.
 Although the State of Nebraska only has a maximum on noneconomic damages in medical malpractice claims (no more than $2.25 million in economic and noneconomic damages combined), federal law generally holds that a noneconomic damage award must be reasonable compared to the victim’s sum of economic damages.

-What is the Average Pain and Suffering Award?
+What is the Average Pain and Suffering Compensation?

 What a victim receives in pain and suffering damages can vary greatly from case to case.
 Since this is a subjective award that is based on each claimant’s individual experience, it is impossible to assign an average award amount.
-The best way to assess your pain and suffering damages is by consulting with a personal injury lawyer in Omaha.
+The best way to assess your pain and suffering damages is by consulting with a personal injury lawyer in Omaha who can help ensure you receive fair compensation for your personal injury claim.
 A lawyer can review the facts of your unique case to accurately assess your pain and suffering.
 Then, the lawyer can help you fight for maximum financial relief.

 Attorney Robert M Knowles